SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/grouping-devices.md

 ![Subassets](/images/users-guide/DeviceManagement/devmgmt-group-details.png)

 <a name="subassets-tab"></a>
-**Subassets view**
+**Subassets page**

-At the top of the **Subassets** view, the name and the description of the group is displayed (editable), followed by the information when the group was created and last updated.
+At the top of the **Subassets** page, the name and the description of the group is displayed (editable), followed by the information when the group was created and last updated.

 Below, all assets assigned to the group are listed.
 For each asset, various information is displayed, for example the type and name.
 As with the top-level groups list, you can add or remove columns and customize the list to your preference, or you can apply filters to filter the list for certain criteria.